 The Central Bank of Jordan also increased its reserves by nearly 1 ton, bringing the total to 73 tons.

 The National Bank of Rwanda also plans to build its gold reserves.
 Governor Soraya Hakuziyaremye said the bank is studying the possibility of including gold as an additional investment asset.
 She stressed that gold can withstand financial shocks and act as a hedge against global economic volatility.
-The gold additions will begin in the new fiscal year in July.
+The addition of gold will start from the new financial year in July.

 The Bank of Uganda, according to Governor Michael Atingi-Ego, will diversify its reserves with gold sourced from artisanal miners.
 This gold will be used to settle maturing repurchase agreements.

-Madagascar's Central Bank plans to buy four tonnes of gold as part of a plan to boost reserves and formalise gold exports.
+Madagascar's Central Bank plans to buy 4 tonnes of gold as part of a plan to increase reserves and formalise gold exports.

-Central banks are expected to continue to be major players in the gold market, said Philip Newman, CEO of Metals Focus.
-Metals Focus forecasts central banks will buy more than 1,000 tonnes of gold this year, the fourth consecutive year.
+Central banks are expected to continue to be key players in the gold market, said Philip Newman, CEO of Metals Focus.
+Metals Focus forecasts central banks will buy more than 1,000 tonnes of gold this year, for the fourth consecutive year.

 During times of geopolitical tension, trade conflicts or global economic crises, gold is often seen as a “safe haven”.
 Demand for gold increases during times of uncertainty, as it retains its value better than other assets during market turmoil.